 • Have not received Veterans Administration benefits.

 You can use the money in your HSA to pay for qualified medical expenses now or in the future.
-Your HSA can be used for your expenses and those of your spouse and dependents, even if they are not covered by the CDHP.
+Your HSA can be used for your expenses and those of your spouse and dependents, even if they are not covered by the HDHP.

 Tax Planning Benefit: Funds in your HSA roll over from year to year and are not subject to forfeiture like funds in a Health Care FSA and Limited Purpose Health Care FSA.
 This means your HSA funds can be used any time for medical expenses, or you can let your balance accumulate tax-free for later use, and build up savings for future medical expenses.